ozneroL541/FunnyDH/README.md

 These modules are not safe.
 The algorithm implementation is purposely not secure.
 Must not be implemented in any program for security reasons.

 ## Dependences
-This program requires **python3** and **pyCryptoDome** to work.
+This program requires **python3** and **pyCryptoDome** to be compiled or to be executed on the fly.

+## Download
+Find the latest realease on <https://github.com/ozneroL541/FunnyDH/releases> and download the executable according to your Operating System.

 ## How to use
-Enter the folder.

-    cd FunnyDH
-Execute the main program (or one of the submodules if you already know which one you are going to use).

-    python3 main.py
+On Linux or MacOS execute <code>./main.bin</code>.

+On Windows execute the <code>main.exe</code> file.

 ### Alice 1
 To start a key exchange execute the Alice 1 module.
 Give the prime number and the public key to Bob and memorize the private key.